Portfolio

 Blogs can get trite when there’s a laser-focus on technology.
 A human touch is a reminder that there is a worldly struggle that we all share.
 A bit more poetic, a little more anthropomorphized and more intimate.

-Why I Hate the Weekends and You Can’t Afford to an Artist went viral on Hacker News.
+Why I Hate the Weekends and You Can’t Afford to be an Artist went viral on Hacker News.
 The links are alongside the posts above.

 Humour